What else is there to eat?

 at 6 weeks of age if they are consuming dry feed and drinking

 water.
-They should weight 25 to 30 pounds before weaning.
+They should weigh at least 25 to 30 pounds before being weaned.

 Young lambs, 1 to 2 weeks old, are often started on creep feed.